xvnpw/ai-security-analyzer/examples/dir-attack-tree-screenshot-to-code-gemini-2.0-flash-thinking-exp.md

 # Attack Tree for screenshot-to-code Application

-**Attacker Goal:** Compromise the screenshot-to-code application
+## Root Goal: Compromise screenshot-to-code application

-- **1. Exploit API Key Vulnerabilities**
+### 1.0 Exploit API Key Exposure
-    - Description: Attacker gains access to and misuses API keys (OpenAI, Anthropic, Gemini, Replicate, ScreenshotOne) used by the application.
+- Description: Attacker gains access to OpenAI, Anthropic, or Gemini API keys, or ScreenshotOne API key used by the application.
+These keys could be exposed through misconfigured environment variables, insecure storage, or frontend exposure.
-    - Actionable insights:
+- Actionable Insights:
-        - Securely manage and store API keys using environment variables or secrets management systems.
-        - Implement rate limiting and usage monitoring for API keys to detect anomalies.
-        - Regularly rotate API keys.
-        - Avoid hardcoding API keys in the application code.
+    - Ensure all API keys are stored securely and not directly in the frontend code or publicly accessible configuration files.
+    - Use secure environment variable management practices.
+    - Consider using a secrets management system if deploying to production.
 - Likelihood: Medium
-    - Impact: High
+- Impact: High - Full access to the AI models and ScreenshotOne service, potentially leading to unauthorized usage, data access, financial implications (API billing), and ability to take arbitrary screenshots.
-    - Effort: Low
+- Effort: Low - If keys are inadvertently exposed, it requires minimal effort.
-    - Skill Level: Low to Medium
+- Skill Level: Low - Basic understanding of web application architecture and configuration.
-    - Detection Difficulty: Medium
+- Detection Difficulty: Medium - Depends on monitoring of API key usage and configuration audits.

-- **2. Server-Side Vulnerabilities (Backend)**
-    - Description: Attacker exploits vulnerabilities in the FastAPI backend, such as injection flaws, authentication bypasses, or insecure dependencies.
+### 2.0 Perform Prompt Injection
+- Description: Attacker crafts malicious input (screenshot or video) that, when processed by the AI model, causes unintended behavior.
+This could range from generating malicious code, bypassing intended functionality, or potentially gaining access to internal data or systems if the generated code is executed in a privileged context (less likely in this application).
-    - Actionable insights:
+- Actionable Insights:
-        - Implement robust input validation and sanitization to prevent injection attacks.
+    - Implement robust input validation and sanitization on the backend before sending data to AI models.
-        - Enforce strong authentication and authorization mechanisms.
-        - Conduct regular security audits and penetration testing to identify and remediate vulnerabilities.
-        - Keep FastAPI and its dependencies up to date with the latest security patches.
-        - Implement proper error handling and logging to avoid information leakage.
+    - Monitor AI model responses for suspicious or unexpected outputs.
+    - Consider sandboxing or isolating the execution environment of the generated code.
 - Likelihood: Medium
-    - Impact: High
-    - Effort: Medium to High
-    - Skill Level: Medium to High
-    - Detection Difficulty: Medium

-- **3. Client-Side Vulnerabilities (Frontend)**
-    - Description: Attacker exploits vulnerabilities in the React/Vite frontend, such as Cross-Site Scripting (XSS), insecure dependencies, or client-side data manipulation.
-    - Actionable insights:
-        - Implement secure frontend development practices to prevent XSS vulnerabilities.
-        - Sanitize user inputs rendered in the frontend.
-        - Manage frontend dependencies securely and update them regularly.
-        - Implement Content Security Policy (CSP) to mitigate XSS risks.
-        - Avoid storing sensitive data in the frontend or local storage.
-    - Likelihood: Low to Medium
-    - Impact: Medium
-    - Effort: Medium
-    - Skill Level: Medium
-    - Detection Difficulty: Low to Medium

-- **4. Data Injection Attacks via Media Input**
-    - Description: Attacker crafts malicious screenshots or videos to inject code or manipulate application behavior during AI processing.
-    - Actionable insights:
-        - Implement robust input validation and sanitization for image and video processing.
-        - Limit the file size and types of uploaded media.
-        - Employ security scanning tools on uploaded media to detect malicious content.
-        - Monitor AI model outputs for unexpected or malicious code generation.
-    - Likelihood: Low to Medium
-    - Impact: Medium
+- Impact: Medium - Could lead to generation of vulnerable code, unexpected application behavior, or in a worst-case scenario, limited backend compromise if the AI response is mishandled.
-    - Effort: Medium
+- Effort: Medium - Requires understanding of AI prompt engineering and the application's workflow.
-    - Skill Level: Medium
+- Skill Level: Medium - Requires some expertise in AI interaction and application logic.
-    - Detection Difficulty: Medium
+- Detection Difficulty: Medium - Requires monitoring of AI interactions and output analysis.

-- **5. Dependency Vulnerabilities**
+### 3.0 Exploit Dependency Vulnerabilities
-    - Description: Attacker exploits known vulnerabilities in frontend (yarn packages) or backend (poetry packages) dependencies.
+- Description: Attacker exploits known vulnerabilities in third-party libraries used by the backend (Poetry managed Python packages) or frontend (Yarn managed Node.js packages).
-    - Actionable insights:
+- Actionable Insights:
-        - Regularly update dependencies to their latest secure versions.
+    - Regularly audit and update backend and frontend dependencies to their latest secure versions.
-        - Utilize dependency vulnerability scanning tools to identify and address known vulnerabilities.
+    - Use dependency scanning tools to identify and remediate known vulnerabilities.
-        - Monitor security advisories for reported vulnerabilities in used libraries.
-        - Implement a Software Bill of Materials (SBOM) to track and manage dependencies.
+    - Implement a Software Bill of Materials (SBOM) for better dependency management.

+    #### 3.1 Backend Dependency Vulnerabilities
+    - Description: Exploiting vulnerabilities in Python packages listed in `backend/pyproject.toml`.
+    - Actionable Insights:
+        - Regularly run `poetry update` to update dependencies.
+        - Use `poetry audit` or similar tools to check for known vulnerabilities in dependencies.
     - Likelihood: Medium
-    - Impact: Medium to High
-    - Effort: Low
-    - Skill Level: Low to Medium
-    - Detection Difficulty: Low

-- **6. Docker Misconfiguration Exploitation**
-    - Description: Attacker exploits misconfigurations in the Docker setup (docker-compose.yml, Dockerfiles) to gain unauthorized access, escalate privileges, or compromise the host system.
-    - Actionable insights:
-        - Follow Docker security best practices, including least privilege and minimal image footprint.
-        - Regularly review and audit Docker configurations (docker-compose.yml, Dockerfiles).
-        - Avoid running containers in privileged mode.
-        - Implement network segmentation to isolate containers.
-        - Use security scanning tools to check Docker images for vulnerabilities.
-    - Likelihood: Low to Medium
-    - Impact: Medium to High
-    - Effort: Medium
-    - Skill Level: Medium
-    - Detection Difficulty: Medium

-- **7. Path Traversal in Evaluation Endpoints**
-    - Description: Attacker exploits path traversal vulnerabilities in the `/evals` and `/pairwise-evals` endpoints by manipulating folder parameters to access sensitive files or directories outside the intended evaluation paths.
-    - Actionable insights:
-        - Implement strict input validation and sanitization for folder path parameters.
-        - Use absolute paths and avoid relative paths when handling file system operations.
-        - Employ allowlisting to restrict access to only authorized evaluation directories.
-        - Conduct security testing to identify and prevent path traversal vulnerabilities.
-    - Likelihood: Low to Medium
-    - Impact: Medium
-    - Effort: Medium
-    - Skill Level: Medium
-    - Detection Difficulty: Medium

-- **8. Server-Side Request Forgery (SSRF) in Screenshot Capture**
-    - Description: Attacker exploits the `/api/screenshot` endpoint to perform SSRF attacks by providing malicious URLs, potentially accessing internal resources or external services on behalf of the server.
-    - Actionable insights:
-        - Implement robust URL validation and sanitization to prevent SSRF attacks.
-        - Restrict the schemes and domains allowed for screenshot capture.
-        - Isolate the screenshot capture functionality in a separate network zone if possible.
-        - Monitor outbound network traffic for suspicious requests originating from the screenshot service.
-    - Likelihood: Low
-    - Impact: Medium to High
-    - Effort: Medium
-    - Skill Level: Medium to High
-    - Detection Difficulty: Medium

-- **9. ScreenshotOne API Key Exposure**
-    - Description: Attacker gains access to the ScreenshotOne API key, potentially leading to unauthorized usage, quota depletion, or abuse of the screenshot service.
-    - Actionable insights:
-        - Securely manage and store the ScreenshotOne API key using environment variables or secrets management systems.
-        - Implement rate limiting and usage monitoring for the ScreenshotOne API to detect anomalies.
-        - Regularly rotate the ScreenshotOne API key.
-        - Restrict access to the API key to only authorized components of the application.
-    - Likelihood: Low to Medium
-    - Impact: Medium
-    - Effort: Low
-    - Skill Level: Low to Medium
-    - Detection Difficulty: Medium

-- **10. Denial of Service via WebSocket**
-    - Description: Attacker floods the `/generate-code` WebSocket endpoint with excessive requests or malformed messages, leading to resource exhaustion and denial of service for legitimate users.
-    - Actionable insights:
-        - Implement rate limiting and connection limits for WebSocket connections.
-        - Implement input validation and sanitization for WebSocket messages to prevent processing of malformed data.
-        - Employ monitoring and alerting to detect and respond to potential DoS attacks.
-        - Consider using a WebSocket gateway or load balancer to distribute and manage WebSocket traffic.
-    - Likelihood: Low to Medium
-    - Impact: Medium
-    - Effort: Medium
-    - Skill Level: Low to Medium
-    - Detection Difficulty: Medium

-- **11. Vulnerabilities in Video Processing Libraries**
-    - Description: Attacker exploits known vulnerabilities in video processing libraries (e.g., moviepy, PIL) used in `video/utils.py` to compromise the application, potentially leading to arbitrary code execution or denial of service.
-    - Actionable insights:
-        - Regularly update video processing libraries to their latest secure versions.
-        - Utilize vulnerability scanning tools to identify and address known vulnerabilities in these libraries.
-        - Implement input validation and sanitization for video files to mitigate potential exploits.
-        - Consider sandboxing or isolating the video processing functionality to limit the impact of potential vulnerabilities.
-    - Likelihood: Low
-    - Impact: Medium to High
-    - Effort: Medium to High
-    - Skill Level: Medium to High
-    - Detection Difficulty: Medium
+    - Impact: Medium - Backend compromise, data access, service disruption depending on the vulnerability.
+    - Effort: Medium - Requires identifying vulnerable dependencies and exploiting them.
+    - Skill Level: Medium - Requires understanding of Python and common web application vulnerabilities.
+    - Detection Difficulty: Medium - Vulnerability scanners can detect known issues, but exploit detection might be harder.

+    #### 3.2 Frontend Dependency Vulnerabilities
+    - Description: Exploiting vulnerabilities in Node.js packages listed in `frontend/package.json`.
+    - Actionable Insights:
+        - Regularly run `yarn upgrade` to update dependencies.
+        - Use `yarn audit` or similar tools to check for known vulnerabilities in dependencies.
+    - Likelihood: Medium
+    - Impact: Medium - Frontend compromise, potentially leading to XSS or other client-side attacks.
+    - Effort: Medium - Requires identifying vulnerable dependencies and exploiting them.
+    - Skill Level: Medium - Requires understanding of JavaScript and common web application vulnerabilities.
+    - Detection Difficulty: Medium - Vulnerability scanners can detect known issues, but exploit detection might be harder.

+### 4.0 Exploit Insecure Media Processing
+- Description: The application processes images using `PIL` library and videos using `moviepy` and `PIL`.
+Vulnerabilities in image and video processing libraries can be exploited by uploading maliciously crafted media files.
+- Actionable Insights:
+    - Keep `Pillow` (PIL) and `moviepy` libraries updated to the latest version to patch known vulnerabilities.
+    - Implement input validation on media uploads, checking file types, sizes, and formats.
+    - Consider using a sandboxed environment for media processing to limit the impact of potential exploits.
+- Likelihood: Medium
+- Impact: Medium - Backend compromise, potentially leading to arbitrary code execution depending on the vulnerability and exploit.
+- Effort: Medium to High - Requires deep understanding of media processing vulnerabilities and libraries used.
+- Skill Level: High - Requires expertise in vulnerability research and exploit development.
+- Detection Difficulty: Medium - Monitoring file uploads and system behavior might help, but exploit detection can be complex.

+### 5.0 Denial of Service (DoS) via Resource Exhaustion
+- Description: Attacker sends a large number of requests to the backend, especially for AI code generation or evaluation endpoints, exhausting server resources or API quotas, leading to service disruption.
+- Actionable Insights:
+    - Implement rate limiting on API endpoints, especially code generation and evaluation endpoints.
+    - Monitor server resource usage and API request patterns.
+    - Implement request queuing and throttling mechanisms.
+- Likelihood: Medium
+- Impact: Medium - Service disruption, impacting application availability for legitimate users.
+- Effort: Low - Can be achieved with readily available DoS tools or scripts.
+- Skill Level: Low - Basic scripting skills and understanding of network requests.
+- Detection Difficulty: Medium - Detectable through monitoring network traffic and server load, but distinguishing from legitimate heavy usage can be challenging.

+### 6.0 Exposure of Debug Artifacts
+- Description: Debugging features are enabled (`IS_DEBUG_ENABLED`) and debug artifacts are written to `DEBUG_DIR`.
+If `DEBUG_DIR` is publicly accessible or misconfigured, attackers could gain access to sensitive information logged during debugging, potentially including prompts, responses, or internal application states.
+- Actionable Insights:
+    - Ensure debugging features are disabled in production environments.
+    - If debugging is necessary in non-production environments, restrict access to the `DEBUG_DIR` and its contents.
+    - Review debug logs regularly and sanitize sensitive information before logging.
+- Likelihood: Low to Medium (depending on environment configuration)
+- Impact: Medium - Exposure of potentially sensitive information, aiding further attacks or revealing application internals.
+- Effort: Low - If debug directory is publicly accessible, it requires minimal effort.
+- Skill Level: Low - Basic understanding of web server configuration and file access.
+- Detection Difficulty: Medium - Configuration audits and access control monitoring can help detect misconfigurations.

+### 7.0 Path Traversal in Evaluation Endpoints
+- Description: The `/evals`, `/pairwise-evals`, and `/best-of-n-evals` endpoints in `evals.py` take folder paths as input.
+If these paths are not properly validated and sanitized, an attacker could manipulate the folder parameter to access files and directories outside the intended evaluation directories.
+- Actionable Insights:
+    - Implement strict input validation and sanitization for folder paths in evaluation endpoints.
+    - Use absolute paths and avoid relative path constructions when handling file system operations based on user input.
+    - Consider using a whitelist approach to restrict access to specific allowed directories for evaluations.
+- Likelihood: Medium
+- Impact: Medium - Access to sensitive files on the server, potential data leakage or further exploitation depending on accessible files.
+- Effort: Medium - Requires understanding of path traversal techniques and the application's file handling logic.
+- Skill Level: Medium - Requires knowledge of web application vulnerabilities and file system operations.
+- Detection Difficulty: Medium - Input validation checks and path sanitization can prevent exploitation, but detecting attempted path traversal in logs might require specific monitoring rules.

+### 8.0 Server-Side Request Forgery (SSRF) via Screenshot API
+- Description: The `/api/screenshot` endpoint in `screenshot.py` uses the `screenshotone.com` API to capture website screenshots based on user-provided URLs.
+If the application does not properly validate and sanitize the input URL, an attacker could provide a malicious URL, potentially leading to SSRF.
+This could allow the attacker to make requests to internal network resources or external websites, potentially bypassing firewalls or gaining access to sensitive information.
+- Actionable Insights:
+    - Implement strict validation and sanitization of URLs provided to the `/api/screenshot` endpoint.
+    - Consider using a URL whitelist to restrict screenshot capture to only trusted domains.
+    - Review the security policies and configurations of the `screenshotone.com` API to understand its security posture and potential risks.
+- Likelihood: Medium
+- Impact: High - Potential access to internal network resources, data leakage, or further exploitation depending on the internal network configuration and the attacker's goals.
+- Effort: Medium - Requires understanding of SSRF vulnerabilities and the application's screenshot functionality.
+- Skill Level: Medium - Requires knowledge of web application vulnerabilities and networking concepts.
+- Detection Difficulty: Medium - Monitoring outbound requests from the backend server and analyzing URL parameters in logs can help detect SSRF attempts.